 North Dakota State Flag

-What Is the North Dakota State Flag?
+How the North Dakota State Flag Is Designed

 The design comes directly from a military banner used by the First North Dakota Infantry.
 Colonel John H. Fraine introduced the flag in the state legislature in 1911.
 He had commanded North Dakota troops during the Philippine-American War.